WTCM (AM): Founding

-In 1939, WTCM founder Les Biederman and several of his friends - engineer Bill Kiker and financier Drew McClay among others - wanted to start a radio station, but in an undeveloped radio market.
-They decided that Traverse City, Michigan was a city destined for growth and had no local radio station, so Biederman and Kiker moved to the city and built the 250-watt transmitter that would be Traverse City's first radio station.
+In 1939, WTCM founder Les Biederman and several of his friends—including engineer Bill Kiker and financier Drew McClay—wanted to start a radio station in an undeveloped market.
+They decided that Traverse City, Michigan was a city destined for growth and without a local radio station, so Biederman and Kiker moved to the city and built the 250-watt transmitter that would be Traverse City's first radio station.

 Traverse City "looked like three main streets with false front stores crowded against each other, all built around 1890 and hardly updated since," according to Les.

 WTCM initially broadcast from a small studio at the base of the tower on Morgan ("Radio") Hill, west of town.
 The WTCM control console was hand built by Biederman and Kiker, and served the station from 1940 until its replacement around 1980.

-When WTCM signed on in 1941, it was a local channel station at 1370 kc. briefly before moving to 1400 kc on March 29, 1941, due to NARBA.
-The station was licensed to broadcast 24 hours at 250 watts, but only broadcast from 6 AM to 11 PM.
-WTCM was an NBC affiliate and like most radio stations at the time, aired block programming - some local shows, network shows, music programs, etc.
+When WTCM signed on in 1941, it was a local channel station at 1370 kHz. briefly before moving to 1400 kHz on March 29, 1941, due to NARBA.
+The station was licensed to broadcast 24 hours at 250 watts, but only broadcast from 6 a.m. to 11 p.m.
+WTCM was an NBC Radio Network affiliate and like most radio stations at the time, aired block programming - some local shows, network shows, music programs, etc.

-They soon outgrew the tiny studio and moved to the Anderson Building in the 100 block of downtown Traverse City in the mid-1940s.
+WTCM soon outgrew the tiny studio and moved to the Anderson Building in the 100 block of downtown Traverse City in the mid-1940s.
 Long-time Midwestern employees Kenn Haven and Merlin Dumbrille began working there in the 1940s.

 Because WTCM had a limited reach, Biederman wanted to start other small stations aimed exclusively towards the towns they broadcast in.
-After fighting in World War II, Biederman started WATT 1240 Cadillac, Michigan in 1945, WATZ 1450 Alpena, Michigan in 1946, WMBN 1340 Petoskey, Michigan in 1947 and WATC 900 Gaylord, Michigan in 1950, all collectively known as the Paul Bunyan Network.
+After fighting in World War II, Biederman started WATT in Cadillac in 1945; WATZ in Alpena in 1946, WMBN in Petoskey in 1947 and WATC in Gaylord in 1950, all collectively known as the Paul Bunyan Network.
 All but WATC and WATZ are still on the air today, WATT and WMBN were sold to MacDonald Broadcasting, with Midwestern holding on to WTCM.